Customise your experience

 - Some content may require a certain level of financial, legal or sector specific understanding because of what it is about.
 We always review our content before publishing to try to communicate as clearly and simply as possible.

-When we link to or embed content from other websites such as Facebook, YouTube, Audioboo, Flickr and Wordpress, it may not be as accessible as we would like.
+- When we link to or embed content from other websites such as Facebook, YouTube, Audioboo, Flickr and Wordpress, it may not be as accessible as we would like.
 We use these websites because they are effective ways to reach our audiences.
-While we can encourage them to improve we cannot control their accessibility.

 If you find anything on our site difficult to use, tell us about it in an email to firstname.lastname@example.org To help us understand and solve the problem, try to include as much as you can of the information described at Contacting Organisations about Inaccessible Websites All constructive criticism and positive comments are welcome and will be carefully considered.